 Large sellers of manufactured homes offer in-house financing.
-You may not get the strongest rates, but it makes more a simplified buying process all under one roof.
-With some sellers, you can prequalify for a loan and then select the right floor plan and fixtures based on your budget.
+You may not get the strongest rates, but it makes for a simplified buying process all under one roof.
+With some sellers, you can prequalify for a loan and then select the floor plan and fixtures based on your budget.

 Though not easy to get for a mobile home, a traditional mortgage might be an option if your home is on a foundation and you own or plan to buy the land it’s placed on.
-Generally, traditional mortgages offer stronger rates than other types of loans, and you might qualify for an FHA loan to finance a mobile home and the property it sits on.
+Generally, traditional mortgages offer stronger rates than other types of loans, and you might qualify for a Federal Housing Administration (FHA) loan to finance a mobile home and the property it sits on.

 What interest rate can I expect with mobile home financing?

-The interest rate you’ll pay depends on the home you intend to purchase, the type of loan you’re looking at, and the loan term and amount you’re interested in.
-Your credit, income and existing debt also play a role in the rate a lender is willing to offer.
+The interest rate you’ll pay depends on the home you intend to purchase, the type of loan you’re looking at, the loan term and the amount you’re interested in borrowing.
+Your credit, income and existing debt will also play a role in the rate a lender is willing to offer.

 Many lenders offer preapproval that can help you gauge potential approval amounts and interest rates before committing to a loan.

 How much does it cost to buy a manufactured home?

 The US Census Bureau reports the average price for a single-wide trailer in 2017 at $44,900 to $53,400.
 For a double-wide, prices range from $88,000 to $99,100.
 How much you pay varies by region, with manufactured homes in the Northeast and South costing less than those purchased in the West or Midwest.

 When you’re ready to buy a manufactured home, account for more than just the purchase price.
 Every type of home comes with unique costs, which a budget can help you tackle.

 What are the different types of manufactured homes?